accordproject/concerto-docs/docs/tutorials/quick-start.md

 Well done, you've created your first Concerto model and used the CLI to validate data against the model!
 This is just the start...

-You may want to continue to read about using the [JavaScript runtime API](/docs/reference/api/api-js-validation) to introspect models at runtime.
+You may want to continue to read about [static code generation](/docs/category/code-generation), or using the [JavaScript runtime API](/docs/reference/api/api-js-validation) to introspect models at runtime.